 Cases of COVID-19 have been reported in Mexico since February 2020, and the Mexican government has taken extensive steps designed to mitigate the spread of the disease and its impact on public health.
-See Mexico's annual report on Form 18-K for the fiscal year ended December 31, 2020, filed on July 2, 2021.
+See Mexico's annual report on Form 18-K for the fiscal year ended December 31, 2019, filed on September 10, 2020.
 The efficacy of these steps cannot yet be evaluated, and it is highly uncertain how long and in what form they will remain in effect.
-In addition, we cannot predict the evolution of the disease in Mexico, nor any additional restrictions that might need to be imposed.
 The actual death count is likely to exceed official estimates.

 These public-health measures, and the consequences of similar measures in other countries, have had material adverse effects on economic activity in Mexico.
-In addition, the COVID-19 crisis contributed to sharply lower and more volatile world prices for oil and gas, which affected the Mexican economy and the financial condition of PEMEX.
+In addition, the COVID-19 crisis has contributed to sharply lower and more volatile world prices for oil and gas, which affect the Mexican economy and the financial condition of PEMEX.
 The Mexican government and Banco de México have announced steps designed to address these adverse economic impacts, and they may take additional steps in the future.
-See Mexico's annual report on Form 18-K for the fiscal year ended December 31, 2020, filed on July 2, 2021.
-Although COVID-19 vaccines have been available in Mexico since December 2020, and, as of the date of this prospectus supplement more than 30 million people have been vaccinated with at least one of the two required doses of the main vaccines used in Mexico, there can be no assurance that vaccination will be made over the whole or a significant percentage of the Mexican population and we cannot predict to what extent such vaccination will have positive effects on the Mexican economy.
+See Mexico's annual report on Form 18-K for the fiscal year ended December 31, 2019, filed on September 10, 2020.

 The impact of these matters on key measures of economic performance remains highly uncertain.
-Since March 2020, interest rates and inflation have been volatile and uncertain, and the value of the Mexican peso declined before stabilizing towards the end of 2020.
-See Mexico's annual report on Form 18-K for the fiscal year ended December 31, 2020, filed on July 2, 2021.
+Recently, interest rates and inflation have been volatile and uncertain, and the value of the Mexican peso has declined.
+See Mexico's annual report on Form 18-K for the fiscal year ended December 31, 2019, filed on September 10, 2020.
 There have been adverse impacts on economic activity (including a decrease in GDP), employment, foreign investment and international trade, among other areas.
 These adverse impacts are likely to continue, and they could adversely affect the balance of payments, international reserves and public finance.
 While the duration of these effects remains highly uncertain, their nature and magnitude are likely to be material and adverse.